raycoding/socialbeam-dev/README.txt

 		  passenger_rails
 		}

-   __(You can also get the Script from the codebase under directory setup/setup_socialbeam.sh)__
+   (You can also get the Script from the codebase under directory setup/setup_socialbeam.sh)
-   * Open terminal and run `source setup_socialbeam.sh`
+3. Open terminal and run `source setup_socialbeam.sh`
-   * run `setup_stuffs`
+4. run `setup_stuffs`
-   * On installing Passenger Rails from the above steps you will be asked to add three lines to apache2.conf file, please add those three lines for proper configuration of Passenger Rails with Apache2.
+5. On installing Passenger Rails from the above steps you will be asked to add three lines to apache2.conf file, please add those three lines for proper configuration of Passenger Rails with Apache2.
 The lines will be something like these.
       **LoadModule passenger_module /home/username/.rvm/gems/ree-1.8.7-2012.02@rails3/gems/passenger-3.0.18/ext/apache2/mod_passenger.so**
       **PassengerRoot /home/username/.rvm/gems/ree-1.8.7-2012.02@rails3/gems/passenger-3.0.18**
       **PassengerRuby /home/username/.rvm/wrappers/ree-1.8.7-2012.02@rails3/ruby**
-   * Copy the three lines generated on your system into your /etc/apache2/apache2.conf
+      Copy the three lines generated on your system into your /etc/apache2/apache2.conf
-   * `sudo a2enmod rewrite`
+6. `sudo a2enmod rewrite`
-   * Add the below lines to a new sites-available file `sudo vim /etc/apache2/sites-available/dev.socialbeam.com`
+7. Add the below lines to a new sites-available file `sudo vim /etc/apache2/sites-available/dev.socialbeam.com`
      	<VirtualHost *:80>
 	(Change these lines to suit your project path) RailsEnv development
 	ServerName dev.socialbeam.com
 	DocumentRoot /home/user/Work/code/SocialbeamProject/socialbeam/public
 	</VirtualHost>
-   * Open `sudo vim /etc/hosts` and add **127.0.0.1   dev.socialbeam.com**
+8. Open `sudo vim /etc/hosts` and add **127.0.0.1   dev.socialbeam.com**
-   * `sudo a2ensite dev.socialbeam.com`
+9. `sudo a2ensite dev.socialbeam.com`
-   * `sudo service apache2 restart`
+10. `sudo service apache2 restart`

 Finally open dev.socialbeam.com , if everything ran fine till here then you should be able to see the Home Page of Socialbeam.

-== Step By Step Development Tutorials
+=== Step By Step Development Tutorials
 1. [System Setup](http://raycoding.net/2012/10/17/creating-social-network-on-ruby-on-rails-day-1/)
 2. [Project Setup](http://raycoding.net/2012/10/26/creating-social-network-on-ruby-on-rails-day-2/)
 3. [Twitter Bootstrap and Styles](http://raycoding.net/2012/10/26/creating-social-network-on-ruby-on-rails-day-3-adding-navigations-and-stylesheets/)